 Asking students to collaborate is not new.
-I remember group projects--working with another student or two to produce some history presentation or science project.
+I have decades' old memories of group projects--working with another student or two to produce some history presentation or science project.
 One of the "good" students, I recall being frustrated that we were graded in a clump and not everyone was doing their share.
-Most of this team work was in elementary school; I recall going it alone for much of my late 20th Century high school experience.
+Most of this team work was in elementary school; I recall going it alone for much of my early late 70's high school experience.

 My friend asked, "You're an educator, right?
 Are you getting this?
 Collaboration is a skill they are supposed to be teaching in schools.
 We got a handout about it.
 But no Collaboration skills were taught.
 And Collaboration was not graded.
 What was the point?"
-My friend was as frustrated as I was way back when.
+My friend was as frustrated as I was in 1975.
 So in the end, no Belonging, no Sense of Accomplishment, and instead of Fun & Excitement, Anxiety & Frustration.
 Is your school teaching Collaboration?